 - Involuntary Manslaughter – resulting from recklessness or criminal negligence, or from an unlawful act that is a misdemeanor or low-level felony.

 Penalties and Sentences for Manslaughter

 Whoever commits voluntary manslaughter is guilty of a third-degree felony, which is punishable by up to six years in prison and a fine of up to $5,000.

 Whoever commits involuntary manslaughter is guilty of a fourth-degree felony, which is punishable by up to eighteen months in prison and a fine of up to $5,000.

 The Statute of Limitations for Murder and Manslaughter in New Mexico

-In New Mexico, there is no statute of limitation on murder.
+In New Mexico, there is no statute of limitations on murder.
 As such, a person can be tried for murder decades after the alleged crime has taken place.
 Manslaughter is, however, another story.